royabouhamad/Game-of-Life/README.md

-# Conway's Game of Life Java
+# Conway's Game of Life

 Conway's Game of Life is a 'cellular automaton'.
 It is played on a rectangular board with square spaces.
 Each space is assigned a value, either alive(1) or dead(0).
 This program represents the first 100 states generated from a first randomly generated state.
 The game then follows these simple rules:
 * Any live cell with 0 or 1 live neighbors becomes dead, because of underpopulation.